qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_default_jobs.rst

  The syntax for the class pattern is like those for the *[[generator_config_ref#include|include]]* config key.

-  * The libraries from the :doc:`#libraries` job will be included when building the test application (the application containing your unit tests is a separate application which is loaded into the runner application).
+  * The libraries from the :ref:`pages/tool/generator_default_jobs#libraries` job will be included when building the test application (the application containing your unit tests is a separate application which is loaded into the runner application).

   * If you want to break out from the reliance on the *libraries* job altogether, or have very specific settings that must be applied to the test application, you can provide a custom includer job *common-tests* which may contain a custom *library* key and other keys.
 But then you have to make sure it contains the Testrunner library as well.
 ::